Bylaw Services Frequently Asked Questions

 Can I burn material I have cleared off my land?

 Answer: Clearing fires are not permitted in the Regional District of Nanaimo.
-For more information on Burning in the RDN, [ Click Here ].
+Visit Burning in the RDN for more information on burning your area.

 How do I find out what Electoral Area I live in?